top of page

 BIBLIOGRAPHY

-This bibliography includes both academic and non-academic texts with a central focus on Sarah Stoddart Hazlitt.
+This bibliography includes both academic and non-academic texts and other links with a central focus on Sarah Stoddart Hazlitt.
 The bibliography is not an exhaustive list of texts that reference SSH and will be updated continually with new information.

 Sources on SSH